Skip to content

 Not every table reference creates a dependency.
 Rocky classifies references based on how they are qualified in the SQL:

-Two-part (schema.table) and three-part (catalog.schema.table) references are always treated as external sources.
-Rocky reads from them but does not manage, build, or schedule them.
+Rocky reads from external tables but does not manage, build, or schedule them.

 This distinction enables hybrid workflows where Rocky models consume tables produced by other tools (dbt packages, Fivetran connectors, manual ETL) without needing to convert or import them.
 External tables appear in column-level lineage but are excluded from execution planning.